3 The Role of Prediction in Science

 Scientific Models

 Unfortunately, his first attempts were unsuccessful.
 It took him six weeks to make a weather forecast for a six-hour time frame.
 Even worse, his predictions were pretty far off!
 Nevertheless, methodologically, he was on the right track; while first ignored after its publication in 1922, his book “Weather Prediction by Numerical Process” is now a modern classic in meteorology.
-Up until today, scientists use numerical methods, physical measurements, and physical theories to forecast the weather (Pu and Kalnay 2019).
+Up until today, scientists use numerical methods, physical measurements, and physical theories to forecast the weather [2].
 Fortunately, numerical weather forecasts have substantially improved since Richardson’s first attempt.
 The availability of atmospheric data, e.g., via airplanes or weather stations, and even more importantly, the access to electronic computers that can solve differential equations efficiently in real-time, allow to predict the weather (at least within 24 hours) reliably.
 Weather forecasts have become so reliable that when you ask a friend about the weather at the moment, she may check her weather app instead of looking outside …

-4.3 Prediction and science are inseparable
+3.3 Prediction and science are inseparable

 Prediction was central to both Einstein’s general theory of relativity and Richardson’s weather forecasting.
 If the predictions of general relativity had been incorrect, the theory would have been thrown on the scrap heap of science, no matter how beautiful it was.
-Similarly, if numerical weather forecasting wouldn’t work, it would be ignored; in fact, this is exactly what initially happened to Richardson when he proposed his theory.
+Similarly, if numerical weather forecasting did not work, it would be ignored; in fact, this is exactly what initially happened to Richardson when he proposed his theory.

-Predictions played different roles in both cases: In Einstein’s case, the predictions guided new experiments such as the search for black holes, confirmed the theory, and had in the beginning very few practical implications.3 In weather science on the other hand, accurate prediction is ultimately the goal; also because controlling the weather is at least so far out of reach.
+Predictions played different roles in both cases: In Einstein’s case, the predictions guided new experiments such as the search for black holes, confirmed the theory, and had in the beginning very few practical implications.3 In weather science, on the other hand, accurate prediction is ultimately the goal; also because controlling the weather is at least so far out of reach.
 Weather predictions are useful: They help people decide when to leave the house, when to harvest plants, how to schedule flights, when to expect catastrophic weather events, and tell your trusted ice shop when to open.
 Prediction is not a nice byproduct of weather science – it is the goal.

-It is widely agreed that prediction is one of the core aims of science (Douglas 2009).
+It is widely agreed that prediction is one of the core aims of science [3].
 Prediction connects scientific models and theories with events in the world.
 Science without successful predictions would look a lot like Greek mythology.
 Pointing out that Zeus is very angry may sound like a nice explanation for the tornado in your yard but how to find out if it is true without predictions?
 More importantly, will your insurance cover angry gods or only angry birds…

 Scientific Predictions